Share

 Albrecht et al.

-• Control systemic inflammation processes
+• Supporting the control of systemic inflammation processes

-Safeguards renal parenchyma from DAMPs/mediators
+Safeguard renal parenchym from DAMPs/mediators

 Jansen et al.

-Kidney: normalizes filtration capacity and urine production
+Normalize kidney filtration capacity and urin production

 Unburdening quickly from myoglobin and inflammation, both contributing to AKI development, is the ultimate therapy goal and likewise rationale for a treatment approach with CytoSorb.